fhxz2hbyb2-del/Assignments/Assignment2/README.md

 The corpus is part of an exercise carried out in the course Collecting Data in the masters’ program at the University of Groningen.
 It is intended for use in linguistic analysis and educational purposes.

 Each Pokémon description is also saved as a separate .txt file inside the data/ directory for ease of inspection and later processing.
 The dataset was created automatically by a Python script that queried the PokéAPI for each Pokémon and exported the results into CSV format.
-The program also handled API response errors (e.g., missing or invalid responses) correctly by skipping over invalid entries.

 Tools used: